msaviskii/telegram-php/README.md

 # telegram-php
-Class for Telegram APi in PHP
+Class for Telegram API in PHP